“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” — Ralph Waldo Emerson

 #4 Learn to Set Healthy Boundaries

-There is a big misconception around saying NO.
+There is a big misconception around saying no.

 Big difference.

-Say your friend wants to grab a drink with you, but you don’t feel like leaving the house.
-What happens when you say no?
+Say your friend wants to grab a drink, but you don't feel like leaving the house.
+When you say no, are you really turning your friend down — or just the idea of going out?

 In Conclusion